 This page will be updated regularly.
-Please visit again before booking your travel and accommodation, and before travelling to Hobart.
+Please visit again before booking your travel and accommodation, and before travelling to Sydney.

 Get there on time

-Whether you are flying, driving or taking the ferry to Hobart, please visit the website to see information on getting there and around.
+Whether you are flying, driving or taking a train to Sydney, please visit the website to see information on getting there and around.
 If you need further information, please contact the Conference Office.

 Allow enough time to get to the venue, register and visit the Speakers’ Preparation Room before your session.